 (a) Serving Questions; Notice.
 After commencement of the action, any party may take the testimony of any person including a party by deposition upon written questions.
-The attendance of witnesses may be compelled by subpoena.
+The attendance of witnesses may be compelled by a subpoena that contains the information specified by Rule 30(b)(1)(B).
 The deposition of a person confined in prison may be taken only by leave of court on such terms as the court prescribes.

 A party desiring to take a deposition upon written questions shall serve them upon every other party with a notice stating: